cassaram09/ion-slide-box-tabs/README.md

 ## Installing ionSlideBoxTabs

-1. Add the *ionSlideBoxTabs.js* to your Ionic Project and include it in your *index.html*.
+1. Add the *ionSlideBoxTabs.js* and the *ionSlideBoxTabs.css*to your Ionic Project and include it in your *index.html*.

   ```html
   <script src="app/ionSlideBoxTabs/slidingTabsDirective.js"></script>